GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

-The main element is using `place-content: center` [alignment shorthand](https://developer.mozilla.org/en-US/docs/Web/CSS/place-content) so that regardless of a 2 or 1 column layout, the children should be centered vertically and horizontally, together as a group.
+The main element is using `place-content: center` [alignment shorthand](https://developer.mozilla.org/en-US/docs/Web/CSS/place-content) so that the children are centered vertically and horizontally in both one and two column layouts.

 {% Video
   src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/IQI2PofA6gpNFUkDrvKo.mp4",